richardvillagomez/richardvillagomez.github.io/index.md

 ## Research Interests

-- **Machine Learning Applications:** Exploring how machine learning can create meaningful impact in areas like sustainable development, community health, and social justice.
-I’m particularly interested in making these tools accessible and relevant to underrepresented communities.
-- **Human-Computer Interaction:** Designing user-centered technologies that bridge technical innovation and cultural contexts, with a focus on creating intuitive tools for community engagement and advocacy.
+- Human-Computer Interaction: Designing user-centered technologies that bridge technical innovation and cultural contexts, with a focus on creating intuitive tools for community engagement and advocacy.
-- **GIS and Spatial Data Analysis in the Pacific:** Using geospatial analysis to highlight stories, challenges, and opportunities within Pacific Islander communities.
+- GIS and Spatial Data Analysis in the Pacific: Using geospatial analysis to highlight stories, challenges, and opportunities within Pacific Islander communities.
 I’m passionate about mapping initiatives that preserve cultural narratives and inform sustainable policy.
-- **Policy and Advocacy Through Data:** Combining technical insights with advocacy to drive data inclusivity and equitable access to technology, particularly for Indigenous and underserved populations.
+- Policy and Advocacy through Data: Combining technical insights with advocacy to drive data inclusivity and equitable access to technology, especially for indigenous and underserved populations.

 ---